kelvindc/ATPHP/README.md

 Note: todo_object should match the table fields, see the sample 2.

 Customization:

-Create your own customize function hook to replace the default is simple, simply using the TABLENAME+ACTION format, example:
+Create your own customize function to replace the default is simple, simply using the TABLENAME+ACTION format, example:

+function ToDoList

-ToDoList - where m=ToDo, the table name, a=List, the action
+where m=ToDo, the table name, a=List, the action

 sample: